 - Mohit Bansal (University of North Carolina at Chapel Hill, USA)

-- Aline Villavicencio (University of Essex, UK and Federal University of Rio Grande do Sul, Brazil)
+- Aline Villavicencio (University of Sheffield, UK and Federal University of Rio Grande do Sul, Brazil)

 - Jason Baldridge, Google AI Language, USA